 If you want further inspiration for this, check out our homemade pizza recipe!

 This is inexpensive and quick and can take advantage of leftovers you have in your fridge or pantry.
 Roasted or steamed vegetables, leftover diced proteins, grated or crumbled cheese, and even leftover pesto sauce are all great additions.
 You can set out the fillings and then family members can customize the omelet to their liking.

 Added bonus: while the kids are in the kitchen with you, you can show them how an omelet is made!
 (If you need tips on making an omelet, check out our Pizza Margherita Omelet recipe!)

 What I love about creating a salad bar is that you can get away with throwing so many ingredients into a salad including veggies, beans, cheese, fruit, nuts, leftover proteins (like chicken, tofu or beef) and more.
 This is a great way to use up leftovers and to create a wholesome and filling meal without doing much work.
 If you’re inspired enough to make your own salad dressing, check out these recipes.

-I often cut up extra veggies such as carrots, celery and bell peppers.
-With these, I serve other munchable leftovers such as hummus, cheese, olives, pita or pita chips, cooked pasta, avocado (which I sometimes turn into guacamole with a little lime juice and salt), any small containers of cooked vegetables, beans or meat and anything else that needs to get eaten.
+I often cut up extra veggies such as carrots, celery, cucumbers, and bell peppers.
+With these, I serve other munchable leftovers such as hummus, cheese, olives, pita or pita chips, avocado (which I sometimes turn into guacamole with a little lime juice and salt); cooked pasta; small containers of cooked vegetables, beans, or meat; and anything else that needs to get eaten.